siemens/continuous-clearing/doc/UsageDoc/CA-Tool--SBOM-Vision.md

 ## Continuous Clearing Tool
-The Continuous Clearing Tool scans and collects the 3rd party OSS components used in a NPM/NuGet/Maven/Debian & Python project and uploads it to SW360 and Fossology by accepting respective project ID for license clearing..
+The Continuous Clearing Tool scans and collects the 3rd party OSS components used in a NPM/NuGet/Maven/Debian & Python project and uploads it to SW360 and Fossology by accepting respective project ID for license clearing.

 ## Continuous Clearing SBOM Tool
-BOM generated from the continuous clearing Tool will have all the dependencies included in the scanned package , component type, Source repo URL, dependency type etc..,
+BOM generated from the Continuous Clearing Tool will have all the dependencies included in the scanned package , component type, source repo URL, dependency type etc.

 ## Features

-- Creates all dependencies in SW360 and triggers Fossology for license clearing .
+- Creates all dependencies in SW360 and triggers Fossology for license clearing.
 - Provides secured SBOM for legal compliance.
 - Standardized machine-readable format of SBOM.
 - Checks for Internal components.